Top 10 Best Animated Television Series

 This proves Seth MacFarlane is a talented guy.
 This is like a much more polished Family Guy, with better, tasteful humor, good characters, and much better stories.

-An absolute classic for when I was born (2006, it came out when I was 1).
+An absolute classic for when I was born (2006.
+It came out when I was 1).
 There is no doubt that this deserves a special place in my heart.

 You two deserve better.
 Like around 15 to 20.
 Not that great, but watching this was a blast.

 Wow.
 Number 50?
 I would honestly rather watch this than any show from Seth MacFarlane.
-Beavis and Butt-Head is labeled and demonized as immature, but it actually has quite genius and intellectual humor.
+Beavis and Butt-Head is often labeled and demonized as immature, but it actually has quite genius and intellectual humor.
 I love a show where metal rules and pop sucks!
 I REALLY love season 4 also because they bash garbage shows like Jersey Shore.
 I love the originality, and I adore shows and movies from Mike Judge.

 I hate how overrated Family Guy is, though.
-The first season is a HUGE ripoff of The Simpsons.
+The first season is a huge ripoff of The Simpsons.
 Original?
 Not really.
 Clever puns?
 Not at all.
 Just random nonsense.
 Original humor?
 I wish.
 Almost every joke is ripped from a movie.
 You would be surprised how many times someone tells me "a joke from Family Guy" that turns out to be something I have seen in a movie.
 The cutscenes are okay, but they do nothing for the plot.

 One of my favorite shows behind Avatar.